CA23/Whack-A-Mole/README.md

 Yet to debug the Java version, contains errors and warnings.

-The Python version of the game.
+For the Python version of the game:

-Run the python (whack.py) file using python whack.py on the termninal or you could also make it executable using chmdod +x whack.py and run it using ./whack.py on Linux (and the equivalent of running a python program on windows and other OS)
+Run the python (whack.py) file using 'python whack.py' on the termninal or you could also make it executable using 'chmdod +x whack.py' and run it using './whack.py' on Linux (and the equivalent of running a python program on windows and other OS)

 You will be prompted with basic info about the grid and an option to enter the size of the grid.
 The number of attempts depends on the size you choose